- 1 Types of Featured Snippets

 |Calcium||Can increase body temperature|

-To create my tables, I use the WordPress plug-in TablePress, which in my opinion is the best and easiest to use.
+To create my tables, I use the WordPress plug-in TablePress, which in my opinion is the best and easiest to use, with most themes.

 Protip: When implementing tables and you’re reviewing a list of products, always list your products from top-to-bottom in the rows, while the specifications and score information are listed from left-to-right in the columns.
 In my experience, tables which follow this format (like the treadmill snippet you saw before) are highly more likely to capture the snippet than the opposite.
 In fact, I’ve only seen one instance of it captured the other way.